AmeliePick/CrusaderKings3-Scripts/Gameplay/IncreasedDomainLimit/README.md

     <td>Crusader Kings III/game/localization/"yourPreferredLanguage"/</tr>
 </table>

+Find "has_too_many_held_duchies_trigger" block in *00_title_triggers.txt* and replace it with a new one.

+---
-⚠️ Not compatible with other scripts changes/mods/etc ⚠️
+⚠️ If another scripts changes/mods/etc uses the same files you need to merge all changes ⚠️